isaac-blasiman/stmartins-guest-attendance/README.md

 and children and for both times.

 The "List of Signature Data" page has a form on the left side where the user can enter two dates.
 Data is collected from the time starting with the starting date and ending with the end date.

-To enter a starting or ending date, click the "mm/dd/yyyy" text in the box you want to change.
+To enter a starting date, click the "mm/dd/yyyy" text in the box next to "Enter a start date:" .
 A calendar popup will appear.
+Click the date on which you want the data to start being colected.
+To change the month, use the small arrows on either side of the month name (such as "January").
+Or, click the month name (again, such as "January" to open a dialog that will let you change both the month and the year.
+To enter an ending date, do the same with the "mm/dd/yyyy"

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Licensing and Legal